Woosmap/geofencing-ios-sdk/README.md

 ## Usage
-The first step that should always be done each time your app is launched (in Foreground AND Background) is to set your Woosmap Private key Search API.
+Be sure your Private Key for the Woosmap Search API is set every time your app is launched (in Foreground AND Background).
 This should be done as early as possible in your didFinishLaunchingWithOptions App Delegate.
 Depending on your integration, you should call startMonitoringInBackground too.
 This method must also be called everytime your app is launched.
 Set the `locationServiceDelegate`, `searchAPIDataDelegate` and  `visitDelegate` to retrieve data of location, POI when the data is ready and visit data if the the visit is enabled.
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {